Darren Sproles: College career

 Sproles played college football at Kansas State University from 2001 to 2004, starting all games in his last two seasons and setting 23 school records.
 In the 2001 season, he made his collegiate debut against New Mexico State and had four carries for 49 yards and a touchdown.
 He finished with 28 carries for 210 rushing yards and one touchdown in six games.

 In the 2002 season, Sproles's role in the offense expanded.
 In the season opener against Western Kentucky, he had 135 rushing yards and a rushing touchdown.
 On October 5, in the game at Colorado, he had 121 rushing yards and three rushing touchdowns.
 On November 2, against Kansas, he had 110 rushing yards and two rushing touchdowns.
 He followed that up with 103 rushing yards and two rushing touchdowns against Iowa State.
 In the next game, against Nebraska, he had 159 rushing yards and three rushing touchdowns.
 Overall, in the 2002 season, he finished with 1,465 rushing yards and 17 rushing touchdowns.

 In the 2003 season, Sproles continued to produce greatly for the Wildcats.
 In the season opener against California, he had 175 rushing yards and a rushing touchdown.
 On September 13, against Massachusetts, he had 152 rushing yards and three rushing touchdowns to help get the Wildcats to a 4–0 start.
 On November 8, in a game at Iowa State, he had 201 rushing yards and three rushing touchdowns.
 On November 22, against Missouri, he had 43 carries for 273 rushing yards and two rushing touchdowns.
 In the Big 12 Conference championship in 2003, a 35–7 win over #1 ranked Oklahoma, he had 235 rushing yards and 88 receiving yards and a receiving touchdown.
-Overall, he finished the 2003 season with 1,986 rushing yards and 16 rushing touchdowns.
+Overall, he finished the 2003 season with 16 rushing touchdowns and an NCAA-leading 1,986 rushing yards.
 That same year, he finished fifth in the Heisman Trophy voting.
 He graduated with a degree in speech pathology.
 He led all FBS teams in rushing yards in 2003 with 1,986.

 Sproles started the 2004 season off strong with 42 carries for 221 yards and a touchdown in a victory over Western Kentucky.
 On September 18, against Louisiana–Lafayette, he had 292 rushing yards and a touchdown.
 On October 23, against Nebraska, he had 135 rushing yards and two rushing touchdowns.
 On November 6, against Missouri, he had 160 rushing yards and two rushing touchdowns.
 In the final game of his collegiate career, against Iowa State, he had 167 rushing yards and a rushing touchdown.
 Overall, he finished the 2004 season with 1,318 rushing yards and 11 touchdowns.

 Sproles finished 11th on the all-time college rushing yards list, with the 6th most all-purpose yards in NCAA history.

 Sproles was inducted to the Kansas State Athletics Hall of Fame, leading the class of 2021.